 Stockholm convention, sources, exposures, inventories and actions to reduce exposures ● Chairs : Niklas Johansson & Keri Hornbuckle

-Exposures/mixtures of chemicals ● Chairs : Geniece Lehmann & Mattias Öberg
+Evolving approaches to assessing exposures and health risks from environmental chemical mixtures ● Chairs : Geniece Lehmann & Mattias Öberg

 Novel studies on PCB toxicity and mechanisms action ● Chairs : Mirek Machala & Michael Duffel